 - Non-ordered material produced by third party in the notices of applications and in decisions.

 - PDF manuals with DTP and/or that are printed.
 In the future, the content of these will be made available on the website and the downloadable manuals are removed.
+When the content is renewed, it will be published in web publishing format and the downloadable guides will be removed.

 You can request content in an accessible format by email from kirjaamo (at) tukes.fi.